Q: What are the licensing requirements for an aircraft in Virginia?

 A: Because the 2% Aircraft Sales and Use Tax is on the purchase of property, not on the possession of property, the 2% Aircraft Sales and Use Tax is due on the sales price when you purchased the aircraft that was required to be licensed with the Department of Aviation, regardless of whether you still own it.

-Q: Does the 2% Aircraft Sales and Use Tax apply to sale price of aircraft kits and inoperable or wrecked aircraft?
+Q. Does teh 2% Aircraft Sales and Use Tax apply to sale price of aircraft kits and inperable or wrecked aircraft?

-A: Yes.
-The 2% Aircraft Sales and Use Tax applies to aircraft kits, parts and accessories when the aircraft receives a Certificate of Airworthiness from the Federal Aviation Administration.
+A. Yes.
+The 2% Aircraft Sales and Use Tax applies to aircraft kits, parts and accessories when the aircraft becomes airworthy.

 Q: If an individual owns several aircraft and licenses them in his individual name and later desires to form a corporation and transfer ownership of the aircraft to the corporation, is he required to pay the 2% Aircraft Sales and Use Tax before being allowed to license the aircraft in the name of the corporation?